 Footnotes

-Seeking teachers’ views - the staff survey
+Seeking teachers’ views - staff surveys

 If the school is being inspected, should teachers complete Ofsted’s online survey for staff?

-The NASUWT urges teachers and school leaders to complete the Ofsted online staff questionnaire.
+We urge teachers and school leaders to complete the Ofsted online staff questionnaire.
 The questionnaire provides a means for teachers to highlight how well the school is supporting them and to provide evidence about issues such as those relating to workload, behaviour and support.

 If I complete the staff inspection survey, will the information be kept confidential?